 - Flip charts are bound to make a flip book or put on a stand and flipped backward like calendar sheet.

-For models, remember to apply reasonable type for each situation.
+If you want to use models, remember to apply reasonable type for each situation.
 There are 3 main types of model, which are static, sectional and working model.
 In a static model, parts of a system cannot be separated.
-If an object where all parts can be removed and replaced, you should opt for the sectional model.
-Working models show the actual operation of an object or process, e.g, conduction of electricity, body systems, etc.
+On the other hand, sectional models allow you to remove and replace parts of an object.
+Apart from that, working models show the actual operation of an object or process, e.g, conduction of electricity, body systems.

 Motion plays a vital role in making storytelling.
 Its mission is connecting objects to make the content relatable, memorable and entirely entertaining.
 Comparing to static figures, the motion is more effective as it describes exactly how the process happens due to the changing and movements of objects.